 Please be aware that students will be held responsible for the assignments on the first day of the fall semester.
 If a student chooses to change the level of course or class or program over the summer, the student will be held responsible for the summer assignments for the courses reflected on the schedule for the first day of school.

 If you have questions regarding which course your student is enrolled in for the fall, please contact your guidance counselor.
-If you have any questions regarding the assignment please contact Scott Bradley at bradleysc@pcsb.org.
+If you have any questions regarding the assignment please contact us at pelusoe@pcsb.org or hodgel@pcsb.org